Does spirituality pertain exclusively to the realm of religion? Many people think so. But this is an error—and a spiritually destructive one at that.

 Pride: A feeling of deep self-esteem, earned by acting consistently in accordance with one’s rational values and goals.
-Having struggled for years to earn his PhD, Dave’s pride was visible during the celebration.
+Dave had struggled for years to earn his PhD, and his pride was visible during the celebration.

 Love: A feeling of intense affection for a person or a thing.
 His love for his wife continually expanded as he came to know her beautiful soul ever more deeply.

 No doubt those definitions can be improved.
 My purpose here is not to formulate perfect definitions but to emphasize the importance of reclaiming from religion the terminology that is essential to rational spirituality.